ardyn/zipcode/readme.md

 ## Extending the Package

-You may over-ride the default Model by editing the `config.php` file to use your own model, which must implement `Ardan\Zipcode\Models\ZipCodeModelInterface`.
+You may over-ride the default Model by editing the `config.php` file to use your own model, which must implement `ardyn\Zipcode\Models\ZipCodeModelInterface`.
 The repository may also be extended.

 To change the model primaryKey, or table, you can just edit the `config.php` file as the provided ZipCodeRepository class will set those fields on the model.